python-poetry/poetry/docs/repositories.md

 priority = "primary"
 ```

-If `priority` is undefined, the source is considered a primary source that takes precedence over PyPI and secondary sources.
+If `priority` is undefined, the source is considered a primary source that takes precedence over PyPI, secondary and explicit sources.

 Package sources are considered in the following order:
 1. [default source](#default-package-source),
 2. primary sources,
 3. PyPI (unless disabled by another default source),
 4. [secondary sources](#secondary-package-sources),

+[Explicit sources](#explicit-package-sources) are considered only for packages that explicitly [indicate their source](#package-source-constraint).

 Within each priority class, package sources are considered in order of appearance in `pyproject.toml`.